xenocrat/chyrp-markdown/README.md

 Limitations
 -----------

 Because it is focused on speed, the parser is limited in some ways that result in it not being completely conformant with the CommonMark and GFM specifications.
-Currently it is able to pass 71% of CommonMark test cases and 70% of GFM test cases.
+Currently it is able to pass 72% of CommonMark test cases and 71% of GFM test cases.

 The most notable limitations of the parser are:
-1. It does not allow lines to contain leading spaces before most block markers.
-2. It does not support text indentation with intermingled tabs and spaces.
+1. It does not support indentation with intermingled tabs and spaces.
-3. It does not allow "lazy" continuation lines in blockquotes or lists.
+2. It does not allow "lazy" continuation lines in blockquotes or lists.
-4. It does not recognize setext headings that span multiple lines.
+3. It does not recognize setext headings that span multiple lines.
-5. It requires blockquote lines to begin with `> ` (with a space after the marker).

 Usage
 -----